Home/Why Terminal?

 GUIs are wrappers.
 Finder is ls.
 Activity Monitor is ps.
 The Settings app is defaults write.
 Every button you click is running a command underneath.
 The terminal just skips the middleman.

-When you learn the terminal, you're not learning a tool — you're learning your operating system.
+When you learn the terminal, you're not learning a tool.
+You're learning your operating system.
 Not an abstraction of it.
 The real thing.

 The new reality